Deriving Neural Scaling Laws from the statistics of natural language: Introduction

 Existing theoretical approaches to deriving loss learning curves have predominantly focused on kernel methods, where test loss can be predicted from the spectral properties of a {\it fixed} feature map or kernel.
 In this framework, learning-curve exponents are controlled by the alignment between the target function and the spectrum of the kernel~\cite{caponnetto2007optimal,spigler2020asymptotic,bordelon2020spectrum,canatar2021spectral,loureiro2021learning, bordelon2024dynamical}.
 However, LLMs operate in a qualitatively different regime: during training, they learn to represent key features of languages, including syntactic~\cite{peters2018dissecting, tenney2019bert, manning2020emergent,diego2024polar} and semantic features ~\cite{engels2024not, gurnee2025when, acevedo2026differential}.
 As a result, kernel-based theories with fixed features offer limited guidance for understanding the data-scaling behavior of modern feature-learning LLMs.

 A different line of work has emphasized the latent hierarchical structure of data, studied via toy models of context-free grammars \cite{cagnetta_how_2024, cagnetta2024towards,allen-zhu_physics_2023,pmlr-v267-garnier-brun25a}.
 A key emerging insight is that increasing the amount of data enables models to exploit progressively longer contexts, and that correlations between short substrings and future tokens can suffice to recover the latent hierarchical structure fully \cite{cagnetta2024towards,favero2025compositional}.
 Empirical evidence for this picture has been obtained in small-scale settings, at the character level and for very limited context lengths.
-Currently, this perspective faces two key limitations: first, it does not provide a quantitative theory that links the statistics of {\it natural} language to the exponents of loss learning curves; second, it has not been tested at token scales relevant for modern LLMs.
+Currently, this perspective faces two key limitations: first, it did not provide a direct prediction linking the statistics of {\it natural} language to the exponents of loss learning curves; second, it has not been tested at token scales relevant for modern LLMs.

 In this work, we develop for the first time a general theoretical framework that {\it fully predicts the loss learning curve exponent from measurable statistical properties of natural language}.
 Our approach does not require any synthetic data model and has no free parameters that need to be fitted.
 Our theory exposes two key statistical properties of language that {\it alone} determine loss learning curve exponents of LLMs: the decay of next token conditional entropy with context length, and the decay of token-token correlations with their temporal separation.
 We test our theory by carefully measuring these statistics in TinyStories and WikiText, and compare the resulting theoretical predictions for loss learning curve exponents to those of experimental learning curves obtained from GPT-2 and LLaMA-style transformers trained on these same datasets.
 Across architectures and datasets, we find a very good agreement, in the range of dataset sizes and context lengths probed, between the theoretically predicted and experimentally observed scaling behavior---both in terms of the power law exponent of the loss learning curve, and in terms of {\it scaling collapse} of families of loss curves with different fixed context lengths.
 An example of the striking match between our theory and experiment is illustrated in Fig.\ref{fig:main}.
 Overall, this work unravels, for the first time, a {\it direct} link between the shape of neural scaling laws and the statistical structure of language itself.